Education Programme at Wimbledon BookFest

 Watch this short film about Wimbledon BookFest's Education work.

-The 2018 author programme includes Chris Riddell, Katherine Rundell, Reggie Yates, David Almond, Tom Fletcher, Nadiya Hussain and Morris Gleitzman.
-Information for 2018 School Events will be available shortly.
+The 2018 author programme included Chris Riddell, Katherine Rundell, Reggie Yates, David Almond, Tom Fletcher, Nadiya Hussain and Morris Gleitzman.

 Teachers can email Laura Byrne, education events manager at email@example.com for more information.

 Author events are run for primary and secondary schools as motivators to encourage literacy.
 These range from picture book authors and illustrators to storytellers, poets and novelists.
 Older students have visits from journalists, politicians and screenwriters and writing workshops.
 Authors have ranged from Benjamin Zephaniah, Carol Ann Duffy, Sir John Major and George the Poet to Michael Rosen, David Baddiel, Jacqueline Wilson and Steve Backshall.